On Hypercomplex Networks: Results

-Some interesting features can be identified in this figure, including low clustering coefficient and a gradient of connectivity decreasing from center to periphery, which confers an appearance of a cluster to the obtained network.
+Figure~\ref{fig:hc_all_8000} presents the visualizations of the HC evolution with $N=500$ nodes and $\left< k \right> = 8$, from ER to optimization stage 8000.
+Some interesting features can be identified in this figure, including low clustering coefficient, at least at its periphery, as well as a gradient of degree extending from the network center toward its periphery.
+Also interesting is the tree-like structure appearing at the border of the network.
+These obtained structural complexities were absent from the original ER structures.

-Figure~\ref{fig:HC-9100} shows another new network, HC-9100, also with $N=500$ nodes and $\left< k \right> = 8$, that was allowed to undergo further optimization.
-Surprisingly, the HC-9100 started to incorporate peripheral branches, that then had their complexity progressively increased.